 Fluoride: Some people who drink water containing fluoride in excess of the MCL over many years could get bone disease, including pain and tenderness of the bones.
 Fluoride in drinking water at half the MCL or more may cause mottling of children's teeth, usually in children less than nine years old.
-Mottling also known as dental fluorosis, may include brown staining and/or pitting of the teeth, and occurs only in developing teeth before they erupt from the gums.
+Mottling also known as dental fluorosis, may include brown staining and/or pitting of the tooth and gums.